 Your strategy should outline key objectives and priorities to achieve your vision.
 It should articulate how your product will be successful in the marketplace as well as differentiate itself from competitors.

-II.
 Map Your Product Roadmap

 Once you have defined your product vision and strategy, it’s time to map out your product roadmap.

 This visual representation involves determining key product milestones and timelines to achieve the product vision and strategy.
 It also provides a high-level overview of the product’s development, identifying major releases and features.

 The roadmap should be detailed enough to guide the product team yet concise enough for leadership and stakeholders to quickly grasp.